 Long-tail keyword cons

-- Specifics: It takes more time, research, and effort to identify long-tail keywords your target audience may be searching for — and sometimes, you could be bidding on an “empty” term.
+- Specifics: It takes more time, research, and effort to identify long-tail keywords your target audience may be searching for.

 - Content implementation: Unlike broad terms, long-tail keywords can be harder to use in your content organically.